 |12 December 1941 (Friday)

 |Tirukurungudi, Tirunelveli, Karnataka

 Body Measurements & Physical Stats:

-Nambi Narayanan’s age is 80 years in 2022 and his height is 5 feet 6 inches, which is 168 cm.
-His bodyweight is 65 kg.
+Nambi Narayanan’s age is 81 years in 2023 and his height is 5 feet 6 inches, which is 168 cm.
+His body weight is 65 kg.
 His eye color is brownish and his hair color is white.